adam-woodhouse/Chem4P/Jude and Salome/README.md

 Contains functions f_to_str(formula) and write_annotations(annotation_csv_path, comps, metal_list).
 Reads in file of MOF refcodes and outputs data about the relevent MOFs into two seperate files: MOFdata.csv, containing structural data, and compositional_data.csv, containing elemental compositions.

+mof_score_generator.ip

+Reads the periodic table and the compositional_data.csv files to create a dataframe containning the cost ($/kg), supply risk, toxicity and radioactivity of the MOFs.
+It uses the chemical compositional composition of each MOF in compositional_data.csv.
+It creates dictionaries that are then converted into one dataframe